zhangzhics/CITS5503_Sem2/README.md

 Lab facilitators will assess students' understanding of each lab in person during a scheduled lab session.
 Each lab contains several checkpoints listed at the bottom of each lab page.
 Each checkpoint has an assigned mark and is assessed on a binary basis: students will receive either its full value or zero (no partial marks awarded).

 To receive the corresponding marks, students must successfully demonstrate each checkpoint live to a lab facilitator.
-Screenshots, prerecorded demonstrations, or other indirect evidence will not be accepted.
-Students' marks will be recorded and made available immediately after the assessment.
-More details about how this operates in a lab session will be added during Week 2'live lecture.
+Screenshots, prerecorded demonstrations, and other indirect evidence will not be accepted.
+Marks will be recorded and made available immediately after the assessment.
+Further details on how the process operates during lab sessions will be provided in the **Week 2** live lecture.

 #### Lab Session Timetable